 NBRM claims on the private sector encompass the NBRM claims from nongovernment sector.
-This category includes claims on specific banks which are in the process of liquidation (they are reallocated from the depository corporations sector to other nonfinancial corporations).
+This category includes claims on banks in process of liquidation (they are reallocated from the depository corporations sector to other nonfinancial corporations).

 NBRM claims on other depository corporations consist of NBRM claims from banks based on: Lombard loans, liquidity loans, auctions of loans, repurchase agreements, etc.